Photoshop Halftone Dot Pattern tutorial

 Step 13: Add a Solid Color adjustment layer

-To add color to the halftone pattern, we’ll use a Solid Color adjustment layer.
+To add color to the halftone pattern, we’ll use a Solid Color fill layer.

-Make sure the halftone pattern layer (the top layer) is active in the Layers panel.
+First, make sure your halftone pattern layer (the top layer) is active in the Layers panel.

 Adding a Solid Color fill layer in Photoshop